CHM Downtown 1

 Nathan Goff Jr. was an attorney turned real estate mogul in Clarksburg, West Virginia.
 Goff belonged to a prominent family in the city, and is responsible for the majority of Clarksburg’s architecture.
 The Goff Building was constructed from 1910 to 1911, and was built with the intent to hold nine floors of office space for local businesses.
 Today the Goff Building has been well preserved and is still available for office space.

-The Empire National Bank Building was established by Virgil Highland in 1903 in the Oak Hall Building directly across Main Street from the structure on the northwest corner of Main and Fourth Streets.
+The Empire National Bank was established by Virgil Highland in 1903.
+It was originally located in the Oak Hall Building directly across Main Street from the structure on the northwest corner of Main and Fourth Streets.
 In 1907, the Empire National Bank moved to the Empire Building.
 The Clarksburg Publishing Company used to print copies of the town’s newspaper in the basement of the Empire National Bank Building.
 Today, the bank portion of the structure is occupied by MVB Bank, and remains a historic structure of Downtown Clarksburg.